Temagami

 the Boulton Lake Forest, but many remain unprotected including the Blueberry Lake Forest and the Cassels Lake Narrows Forest.
 There are also numerous smaller lakes, many portages, and lots of campsites in this

-AFER has conducted many field studies in this area, however, those with a unique focus relative to the west side of the Temagami Region are our studies of riparian ecology and American marten habitat.
-We have
+AFER has conducted many field studies in the eastern portion of Temagami, however, those with a unique focus relative to the west side of the Temagami Region are our studies of riparian ecology and American marten habitat.
+We have also produced self-guiding educational materials for the White Bear Forest and the Blueberry Forest.

 Research Highlights